phanvanpeter/coffee/readme.md

-# Coffee shop
+# Products shop

-An Backend API developed in Go for a Coffee shop.
+An Backend API developed in Go for a Products shop.